 Proper ventilation of your roof is vital for the health and longevity of your home, although you may not initially consider it.
 Adequate ventilation in your attic can help extend the lifespan of your roofing system and ensure your family’s comfort.

 Adequate ventilation in an unfinished attic can be achieved by positioning exhaust vents at the peak and intake vents along the soffits.
-This arrangement allows for a consistent airflow throughout the attic, with cool outdoor air entering through the soffit vents and warm, humid air exiting through the roof ridge vents.
+This arrangement allows for consistent airflow throughout the attic, with cool outdoor air entering through the soffit vents and warm, humid air exiting through the roof ridge vents.

 If you suspect that your attic is not well-ventilated, there are several indicators to look out for, such as: